Lesa's course directory

 Course Software:

-Participants will need to have access to statistical software—SAS, STATA, or R+Rstudio; Mplus—that can estimate the models presented.
+Participants will need to have access to statistical software—SAS, STATA, or R+RStudio; Mplus—that can estimate the models presented.
 Each of these programs are freely available to course participants in multiple ways:

 Course Textbook: